G0246/g0246.github.io/content/about.md

 <img src="../../imgs/profile.png" alt="Profile" width="200" height="200">

 ## About Me
-I'm a student developer based in Hong Kong.
+I'm just an ordinary developer based in Hong Kong.
 I'm passionate about learning new technologies and improving my coding skills.
 I also study Design and Technologies, where I explore the intersection of functionality and aesthetics.
 My goal is to create innovative solutions that enhance user experience while embracing modern design principles.

 I enjoy working on projects that challenge my creativity and technical abilities, and I'm always eager to collaborate with others.
 In my free time, I contribute to open-source projects, continually seeking opportunities to grow and make a positive impact to the world.